Cloud Pricing Comparison 2021: AWS vs Azure vs Google Cloud

-For our comparison of AWS EC2 vs. Azure VMs vs. Google VMs, we’ve chosen instances with similar RAM with 4vCPUs for each type of instance.
+For our comparison of Azure VMs vs. AWS EC2 vs. Google VMs, we’ve chosen instances with similar RAM with 4vCPUs for each type of instance.
 However, you should note that the memory-optimized and accelerated-computing instances for Google cloud are an exception.
 This is because their minimum vCPUs currently does not start at 4vCPUs, unlike AWS and Azure.
 Instead, they begin at 40vCPUs for memory-optimized systems and 12vCPUs for accelerated computing systems, which indicate highly advanced computation possibilities and might seem over-the-top when looked at from a pricing angle.
 Yet, it’s vital to keep in mind that the memory-optimized and accelerated instances of Google Cloud offer superior memory.
 Below are the selected instances/VMs for cloud-pricing comparison of computing.

 AWS vs Azure vs Google Cloud: On-Demand Pricing Comparison

-For each of the four instance-type scenarios, you can find the hourly on-demand pricing of each service in the table below.
+For each of the four instance-type scenarios, you can find the hourly on-demand pricing structure of each service in the table below.

 In the above table, red indicates the highest price and green represents the lowest price for the respective instance types.

-- Google Cloud and AWS are almost similar in pricing for systems that operate on general-purpose and on instance types of memory-optimized cloud.
+- Google Cloud and AWS pricing are almost similar in pricing for systems that operate on general-purpose and on instance types of memory-optimized cloud.

 - The price difference between AWS and Azure is negligible for their respective compute-optimized cloud instances.
-On the other hand, Google Cloud is priced the highest in this service thanks to their scalable processors and an all-core turbo performance.
+On the other hand, Google Cloud Platform is priced the highest in this service thanks to their scalable processors and an all-core turbo performance.

 AWS vs Azure vs Google Cloud: Discounted Pricing Comparison

-All Cloud providers offer businesses discounts on on-demand instances if they commit to use for 1 or more years.
+All cloud service providers offer businesses discounts on on-demand instances if they commit to use for 1 or more years.
 For AWS, it’s known as “Reserved Instances” (RI); for Azure, it’s “Reserved Savings” whereas it’s called “Commitment Price” in Google Cloud.
 These types of discounts encourage businesses to commit themselves to a preset level of usage for a fixed period in return for a discounted hourly rate on some (but not all) instances and VMs.